 The History Department offers a broad curriculum ranging from the study of Medieval life in Year 7 to the Causes of the First World War in Year 9.
-Pupils have the opportunity to study the Arab-Israeli Conflict before they embark on a three-week excursion to Israel in Year 9.
 Pupils are taught in mixed ability classes in Years 7 and 8 but are set in accordance of ability in Year 9.

 The department follows the highly regarded and rigorous Cambridge iGCSE programme.
 Pupils study Modern International Relations and undertake a German Depth Study.
-The department commands some of the best results in the school with over 82% of GCSE pupils attaining A* or A in 2015.
+The department commands some of the best results in the school with over 91% of GCSE pupils attaining A* or A last year.

-Our HiPoSoC (History and Politics Society) is popular amongst pupils of all ages.
-Past visiting speakers include Lord Levy, Lord Young, Board of Jewish Deputies, Jonathan Denby CBE and other acclaimed academics.
+Our Clausewitz Military History Society is popular amongst pupils of all ages.
+This society values trips and has visited the Western Front and Waterloo.
+Past visiting speakers include acclaimed academics and current and former members of the military.
 The department encourages potential History readers to engage with the Extended Project Qualification in order to fully develop their passion for the subject and fully acquaint themselves with the skills of research.
 Those who demonstrate passion for the subject are expected to subscribe to the Historical Association and attend their lectures as often as possible.
 Pupils are also encouraged to enter essay writing competitions offered by some Oxbridge colleges.